FAQ : Selling Original Movie Posters

 This is ok.
-While it's worth more in mint condition, I still may be interested in what you have.
-Remember, it doesn't cost anything to talk to me about your items.
+While a movie poster is worth more in mint condition, I still may be interested in what you have.
+Remember, it doesn't cost anything to talk to me about your movie memorabilia items.

 Is my poster an original authentic movie poster that was meant to hang in a movie theater?

 It depends.
 Call me to be certain, but here are some things to look for in an authentic movie poster:

 - Poster Size: Originals are generally around 27" x 40".
 Even older titles are usually 27" x 41".

 - Poster Copyright: Most of the time if your poster is original, it will say 'Made in the USA' near the bottom of the poster.